-And then my stop in Paris.
+Here I am: first stop, Paris.
 Total indulgence as it hardly relates to finding where to live.
-On the other hand, the three days did give some weight to my musing about whether I’d prefer a location within easy reach of Paris to a location close to the Mediterranean.
+On the other hand, the three days will let me muse over whether I’d prefer a location within easy reach of Paris to a location close to the Mediterranean.
 Tough question.
 There’s no denying that being in Paris pleases my soul.

 I stayed in the Marais: MIJE “Auberge de Jeunesse” – LOL, in my case, “deuxième jeunesse” – at about $50/night, quite a deal, and my first experience of a hostel in France.
 Would definitely return – and would be sure to specify the Fourcy building (of their three lovely old buildings, and where I did stay), which has elevators.